 In this era of activity tracking, when we have instant workout data at our fingertips, it’s very tempting to judge our activity based on how many calories we’ve expended.
 Have we burned enough to justify that post-workout latte or glass of wine this evening?

 But while balancing calories-in versus calories-out plays an important role in maintaining a healthy weight, it isn’t the only factor.
-Vital new research proves it.
+Vital research from the Les Mills Lab proves it.

 The New Zealand study – published in the Journal of Science and Medicine in Sport – showed that certain types of exercise can trigger far greater fat-burning and other healthy responses in the body than simple calorie counting suggests.